bens4lsu/theskinny-publish/Content/blog2/a-baby.md

 Let's call a spade a spade, and just for today, agree to admit the following rules of thumb.

-<b>Newborn babies:</b>  Usually kind of ugly.
+**Newborn babies:**  Usually kind of ugly.

-<b>One year olds:</b>  Have their own look and personality, and they are usually pretty cute by then.
+**One year olds:**  Have their own look and personality, and they are usually pretty cute by then.

-<b>Toddlers and Little Kids:</b>  Almost always adorable.
+**Toddlers and Little Kids:**  Almost always adorable.

-<b>Older kids:</b>  Develop their own way.
+**Older kids:**  Develop their own way.
 We all know someone who was an awkward kid that one year returned from Summer break as a beauty.
 Heck, we saw Marsha Brady facilitate such a change for a classmate in the course of one episode.
 Conversely, we've also known people who peaked in cuteness when they were six.
 It's part of what makes people interesting.
 No matter how you slice it, they ultimately turn into snotty teenagers.
 Sorry parents, there's nothing you can do about that.

-<b>Brides:</b>  They aren't all beautiful.
+**Brides:**  They aren't all beautiful.
 Just check the wedding page in Sunday's paper.
 But when we're together in person, it's okay to pretend that they all are.